pimutils/khal/doc/source/configspec.rst

     This allows for paths such as `~/accounts/*/calendars/*`, where the calendars directory contains vdir directories.
 In addition, `~/calendars/*` and `~/calendars/default` are valid paths if there exists a vdir in the `default` directory.
-(The previous behaviour of recursively searching directories has been replaced with globbing).
+(The previous behavior of recursively searching directories has been replaced with globbing).

       :type: string